 This element of control from start to finish results in what Elmeligy describes as a superior customer service, the addition of technology to the distribution operation helping to provide real-time information on orders and enabling clients to order via web-based applications.

-While the newly-expanded production and distribution numbers are cause for optimism, Nehme is quick to add another important factor behind DRC’s recent investments.
+While the newly-expanded production and distribution numbers are cause for optimism, Nehme is quick to add another important factor behind recent investments of Dubai Refreshment PJSC.

 “This new, larger facility hasn’t just been about expansion,” he says.
 “We have also added new capabilities such as the Lipton Ice Tea and Aquafina bottled water, and we are continuing to diversify our portfolio.”